total-typescript/total-typescript-book/book-content/chapters/08-classes.md

 }
 ```

 Note that the `I` prefix is used to indicate an interface, while a `T` indicates a type.
-It isn't required to use these prefixes, but it's a common convention and makes it more clear what the interface will be used for when reading the code.
+It isn't required to use these prefixes, but it's a common convention called Hungarian Notation and makes it more clear what the interface will be used for when reading the code.
+I don't recommend doing this for all your interfaces and types - only when they conflict with a class of the same name.

-With the interface created, we can associate it with the `Album` class.
+With the interface created, we can use the `implements` keyword to associate it with the `Album` class.

-#### The `implements` Keyword

-The `implements` keyword is used to tell TypeScript which type or interface a class should adhere to.
-In this case, we'll use it to ensure that the `Album` class follows the structure of the `IAlbum` interface:

 ```typescript
 class Album implements IAlbum {